nilsonholger/bvs/Readme.txt

 The file '.bvsmodules' contains a list of known modules.
 Upon setup, you will be asked whether you want to (individually) install those.

-The format of this file is as follows:
+The format of EACH line in this file must be as follows:

-	ModuleName PATH_TO_GIT_REPOSITORY
-	RepositoryName PATH_TO_GIT_REPOSITORY Module1 Module2 [...]

-These two formats are the ONLY allowed ones, nothing else, no empty lines, no comments.
+	${Module/CollectionName} ${PATH_TO_GIT_REPOSITORY} [COLLECTION]

+e.g.: MyBVSModule git@my.git.server.tld:mybvsmodule.git

+The first two parameters are required.
+The parameter 'COLLECTION' is optional.
+It indicates that a repository contains more than one module.
+The 'setup' function will then create an entry in 'modules/CMakeLists.txt' for every directory it encounters in the collection's toplevel hierarchy.